 Where would I be if I didn’t have salvation in Jesus Christ?

 I would be lost and condemned.
 So, salvation is definitely at the top of my list of things I can’t live without.
-And it’s the one thing I’m most grateful for.
+And it’s the one thing I’m most grateful for and so glad I’ll never be without.

 Every day I pray for God to take care of my family.
 I’m sure you do the same for yours too.

-I always mentioned them in my prayers before and asked God to take care of their individual needs.
+I’ve always mentioned them in my prayers before starting this new gratitude practice.
+And I asked God to take care of their individual needs.

 But now I simply say thank you to God for their presence in my life

-This has made a big difference in my relationship with my family.
+This one simple thing has made a big difference in my relationship with my family members.
 I see them in a different light and recognize how thankful I am for each of them and the unique qualities they bring into my life.

 #3 My home, food, car, clothes, etc.